erikeidt/erikeidt.github.io/The-Double-E-Method.md

 This also approach mixes nicely with any statement parser, such as one using recurive decent.

-This expression parser looks at each input item once and handles it directly &#8212; it does not re-examine input; it does not backtrack.&nbsp; It is industrial strength accepting what it should and rejecting what it shouldn't, yet as simple as the Shunting Yard algorithm (without its well-known limitations of operator support and error detection).
+This expression parser looks at each input item once and handles it directly &#8212; it does not re-examine input; it does not backtrack.&nbsp; It is industrial strength accepting what it should and rejecting what it shouldn't, yet as readable as the Shunting Yard algorithm (though without its well-known limitations of operator support and error detection).

-The algorithm is also extensible, for example, with a simple change, what are errors issued in my implementation, can detect and handle missing binary operator (e.g. juxtaposition as in `a b`), and similarly missing operand `f(,x)`.
+The algorithm is also extensible, for example, with minor change, what are errors issued in my implementation, can detect and handle missing binary operator (e.g. juxtaposition as in `a b`), and similarly missing operand `f(,x)`.

 ---

 The Double-E method uses two states and two stacks.

-The states are simple: Unary and Binary.
+The states are: Unary and Binary.

 To oversimplify, the Unary State says we're looking for a unary operator or an operand, and the Binary State says we're looking for a binary operator or the end of an expression.